mward19/mward19.github.io/content/projects/ACME Volume 3 project/index.md

   <img class="figure" src="/img/le_pred_Austria.jpg" alt="Predicting deviation of life expectancy from worldwide mean (Austria)" width="70%"/>
   <img class="figure" src="/img/le_pred_Rwanda.jpg" alt="Predicting deviation of life expectancy from worldwide mean (Rwanda)" width="70%" style="margin: 1px;"/>
   <br>
   <em>Figure 4.
 The model is able to make some meaningful predictions (top), but sometimes fails (bottom).
 Since the model uses data from a given year to predict the life expectancy five years from then, the predicted line begins in 2005 and continues to 2020.
-The outputs of the model give the</em>chang<em> in life expectancy over 5 years, so adding those to the current life expectancy gives us the orange line as shown.</em>
+The outputs of the model give the </em>change<em> in life expectancy over 5 years, so adding those to the current life expectancy gives us the orange line as shown.</em>
 </p>

-The five most important features for the best model were (in order) present life expectancy (naturally), HIV/AIDS cases, Polio vaccinations, ICOR, and Diphtheria vaccinations (see Appendix).
+The five most important features for the best model were (in order) present life expectancy (naturally), HIV/AIDS cases, Polio vaccinations, ICOR, and Diphtheria vaccinations (see [Appendix A](/projects/acme-volume-3-project/#a-features-of-dataset)).

 However, changing the way we split the data for training and testing proves that our initial model is not generalizable.
 In our new testing set, we clustered the data into eight clusters by performing PCA on the normalized data, using k-means clustering to refine the groups, and merging clusters that were too small.

 <p align="center">
   <img class="figure" src="/img/le_clusters.png" alt="Country clusters" width="100%"/>
   <br>
   <em>Figure 5.
 The clusters visualized using the first two principal components.
-See Appendix B.</em>
+See <a href="/projects/acme-volume-3-project/#b-countries-in-clusters">Appendix B</a>.</em>
 </p>

 We used these clusters as folds in cross-validation, except for Cluster 4, which we randomly selected and set apart as a test set.
 This means that the models saw plenty of data, but had to use what they learned on countries that were substantially different than anything they had previously seen.